junxit/us-congress-bills-112/metadata.md

 - 2012-07-26 — Placed on the Union Calendar, Calendar No. 450.
 - 2012-07-26 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-626.
 - 2012-07-26 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 112-626.
+- 2012-07-31 — Considered under suspension of the rules. (consideration: CR H5433-5435)
+- 2012-07-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3641.
+- 2012-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-07-31 — Mr. Lamborn moved to suspend the rules and pass the bill, as amended.
+- 2012-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5433)
+- 2012-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5433)